Rejinagar railway station

-Rejinagar is a railway station of the Sealdah-Lalgola line in the Eastern Railway zone.
+Rejinagar railway station is a railway station of the Sealdah-Lalgola line in the Eastern Railway zone.
 The station is situated at Rejinagar, Beldanga II CD Block in Murshidabad district in the Indian state of West Bengal.
 It serves Rejinagar and the surrounding areas.
 Lalgola Passengers and EMU pass through the station.
 The distance between Sealdah and Rejinagar is 159 km.

 Electrification

 The Krishnanagar–Lalgola section, including Rejinagar railway station was electrified in 2004.
 In 2010 the line became double tracked.